 Meats (especially pork) were commonly preserved with salt.
 A small smoky fire was kept going for several days to further cure the meat.
 Other foods, like apple butter and pickles, were also stored here in crocks or barrels.

 This building was donated in 1985 by Edith B. Hoy and Rachel McNeill in memory of Abb J. Blanton.
-It had been located off Hwy 24 in Kenansville.
+It was located off Highway 24 in Kenansville, NC.

 The tobacco barn, a type of functionally classified barn found in the United States, was once an essential component in the process of air-curing tobacco.
 Built in 1925, our tobacco barn was used until 1978.